Maximize tax savings

 Intending to set up a robust system to eliminate duplicate/fake identities cost-effectively, supported by verification and authentication, the government introduced the Aadhaar.
 The Aadhaar is a unique identification number to be issued to all residents of India.
 The Unique Identification Authority of India was created to issue Unique Identification Numbers (UID) under Aadhaar to all the residents of India.
-Under the Aadhaar Act 2016, the Unique Identification Authority of India is responsible for the Aadhaar enrolment and authentication, including operation and management of all stages of the Aadhaar life cycle, developing the policy, procedure and system for issuing Aadhaar numbers to individuals, perform authentication, and ensure the security of identity information and authentication records of individuals.
+Under the Aadhar Act 2016, the Unique Identification Authority of India is responsible for the Aadhaar enrolment and authentication, including operation and management of all stages of the Aadhaar life cycle, developing the policy, procedure and system for issuing Aadhaar numbers to individuals, perform authentication, and ensure the security of identity information and authentication records of individuals.

 In an ongoing process of linking all the identity cards (driving license, PAN, voter ID, passport) and accounts (bank accounts, mobile numbers, etc.) with the Aadhaar, the government is mandating the linkage in a phased manner.
 Currently, it is mandatory to link the PAN and the bank account with the Aadhaar.
-The UIDAI provides services relating to Aadhaar online as well as offline.
+The UIDAI provides services relating to Aadhar online as well as offline.
 The services range from updating the details of the registered person, to correction of data and checking the status of requisitions raised.
 For availing these services offline, one may visit an enrolment centre with the required documents and have their issues resolved.

 The Unique Identification Authority of India (UIDAI) has released a mobile app known as mAadhaar, which can be downloaded from your Google Play Store.
 The following services are offered through this mAadhaar app: